Senior Management Team

 Josiah's educational background is in finance having completed an Accounting, Financial Management and Economics degree from The University of Sheffield in 2013.
 Upon completion of his degree, he went on to work in the private sector in both finance and business operations departments.

-Ben joined Teach a Man to Fish in November 2017 as a Programme Assistant, providing support to the School Enterprise Challenge team.
+Hazel joined Teach A Man To Fish in July 2017 as a Programme Assistant, providing support to the School Enterprise Challenge team.

 Olive!
 Highly important office cuddle provider, waste removal and early warning system for the arrival of the postman.